weaverbel/intro-computational-thinking/content/1-exercise.md

 -------

-### Pattern Matching
+### Pattern Recognition

-Using our second step - *Pattern Matching* - we can now spot a pattern, i.e. that each pair of numbers will add up to **201**.
+Using our second step - *Pattern Recognition* - we can now spot a pattern, i.e. that each pair of numbers will add up to **201**.

-{% include figure.html img="pattern-spot.png" alt="Spotting the pattern" caption="Spotting the pattern" width="25%" %}
+{% include figure.html img="pattern-spot.png" alt="Spotting a pattern" caption="Spotting a pattern" width="25%" %}

 If we follow this same process with **all** the numbers between 1 and 200, we will end up with **100 pairs**, each of which will add up to **201**.